fatouscoding/movie-recommender-system/README.md

 # Movie Recommender System

 ## Overview
-Built a Python-based movie recommendation system that analyzes user ratings and movie metadata to generate personalized recommendations and popularity rankings.
+Built a Python-based movie recommendation system that processes structured datasets of user ratings and movie metadata to generate personalized recommendations, genre trends, and popularity rankings — using Python's standard library only, no external dependencies.

-The system processes structured datasets of movies and user ratings, computes statistics, and provides insights such as top movies, genre trends, and user-specific recommendations.

 Designed to simulate core functionality of real-world recommender systems using structured datasets, ranking algorithms, and user preference analysis.